-For every defense session, there are three (3) members of the panel with one member sitting as chair of the defense panel.
+For every defense session, there are three (3) members and five (5) members of the panel for Masteral Degree and Doctoral Degree, respectively with one member sitting as chair of the defense panel.
 External Panel member is allowed if he/she possesses the same qualifications of the Thesis Adviser as stipulated in this manual provided that the Research Professor must submit a letter of request approved by his/her School Dean on inviting External Panel Member.
 The approved request letter shall be enclosed upon the submission of application of the request for Endorsement of Payment at the RDO.
 The following are the duties of a panel member:

 - a.
 Help the students to improve the manuscript; - b.
 Read the draft manuscript before the scheduled date of defense; - c.
-Give comments and suggestions for the improvement of the manuscript; - d.
+Give comments and suggestions for the improvement of the manuscript;

+- d.
 Issue the grades during the defense.
 The grades should be given immediately after the deliberation following the defense; and - e.
 The Chairman of the panel should summarize all the suggestions and recommendations of the members of the panel.